campus.ie review

 Local Ireland review

-MIC CHRISTOPHER ‘HEYDAY’ EP by Daniel Hegarty
+MIC CHRISTOPHER ‘HEYDAY’ EP

 If you look at the history of lead vocalists going on to have solo careers after a group splits up, history has told stories of conflicting fortunes.
 At one extreme there Neil Young (Crosby, Stills, Nash & Young), John Lennon (The Beatles) and Michael Jackson (The Jackson Five) who managed to remain successful.
 The other tells of opposing fortunes, Paul Westerberg’s career suffered greatly after leaving The Replacements, as did Gary Barlow’s following Take That’s parting.